kallistisoft/PocuterUtils/Libs/Keyboard/README.md

 **If you are going to use a user-defined key set it is recommended that you pass the custom key set flag: KEYSET_CUSTOM, unless you also need to invoke one of the builtin special input processing modes: IPADDR, HOSTNAME, FLOAT**

-**It is recommened to create a seperate keyboard object for each input field in your application.
-Doing so makes getting/setting the field values much simpler and doesn't require storing the field value in a seperate non-volatile variable.**
+**It is recommend to create a separate keyboard object for each input field in your application.
+Doing so makes getting/setting the field values much simpler and doesn't require storing the field value in a separate non-volatile variable.**

 **Example invocations:**
 ```C